List of Generator Rex characters: NoFace

 NoFace (voiced by Fred Tatasciore) is a powerful, faceless E.V.O. with the ability to communicate with intelligent E.V.O.s and control less intelligent ones.
-During the nanite event, the Gulf Stream funneled a huge amount of active nanites into the city of Kyiv, Ukraine, transforming most of its inhabitants into powerful E.V.O.s, including their current leader, NoFace.
+During the nanite event, the Gulf Stream funneled a huge amount of active nanites into Kyiv, transforming most of its inhabitants into powerful E.V.O.s, including their current leader, NoFace.

 Quarry

 Quarry (voiced by Mark Hamill) is an E.V.O. crime lord made of rock.
 He hunts down and forces E.V.O.s such as Tuck, Skwydd, and Cricket to work for him through having gathered a massive criminal empire.
 In "Rabble", he learns of Rex's return from his enforcer Knuckles after Rex drains him of his nanites, forcing Quarry to dispose of him.
 He reappears in "Hard Target", when Breach releases him, but he ends up being taken to Abysus and tortured by Van Kleiss.
-His final appearance is in "Remote Control", where Van Kleiss mind-controls Sqwydd, Tuck and Cricket to attack Rex.
+His final appearance is in "Remote Control", where he mind-controls Sqwydd, Tuck and Cricket using Providence's EVO control collars, ordering them to attack Rex.
 He is ultimately defeated by Rex and his body is blown apart, leaving only his head behind.